Acute pancreatitis is a sudden inflammation of the pancreas that could be mild or life-threatening; however, normally resolves.

 The pancreas is an organ in the upper abdomen that produces digestive fluids and the hormone insulin.

-Acute pancreatitis happens quickly and subsides within a few days however can last for a few weeks.
+Acute pancreatitis happens quickly and subsides within a few days; however, it can last for a few weeks.
 In chronic pancreatitis, the pancreas is consistently inflamed, which causes everlasting damage.

 The commonest causes (greater than 70% of the causes) of acute pancreatitis are: